sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-spec/radio.md

 ```
 ![radio input type](../img/radio.png)

 You can also create dependencies on other fields so they are hidden until the selection is made.
-This same type of dependency can be built into any field and linked via the parentKey/parentValue fields.
+This same type of dependency can be built into any field and linked by using the parentKey/parentValue fields.

-### Example dependency on above select field
+### Example dependency on earlier select field

 ```javascript
 {